chef-cookbooks/aix/README.md

 ### multibos

-Create,remove or update multibos on AIX.
+Create, remove or update multibos on AIX.
 Example:

 ```ruby
 aix_multibos "create a multibos no bootlist" do